 Are you ready to learn how to create your own online store?
 Maybe you just came up with a wonderful product idea and now you’d like to see if people are willing to buy it.
-Well, you’re in luck, because you no longer have to be an experienced web developer to build an online shop and eventually, it can be done pretty easily with Shopify.
+Well, you’re in luck, because you no longer have to be an experienced web developer to build an online shop, and eventually, it can be done pretty easily with Shopify.

-#1 Getting Started with Shopify Online Stores Service
+Step 1: Getting Started with Shopify Online Stores Service

-Getting an online store with Shopify is simple and user friendly.
-They will even offer you a 14 day trial so that you can test things out.
+Getting an online store with Shopify is simple and user-friendly.
+They will even offer you a 14-day trial so that you can test things out.

 - First, you have to open a Shopify account if you haven’t done it already.

-- Fill in your details in the sign up form, then click on the ‘Create your store now’ button.
+- Fill in your details in the signup form, then click on the ‘Create your store now’ button.

 - Select a store name that’s unique and hasn’t been taken.
 Shopify will highlight names that are already in use and request you choose another if what you have in mind has been taken.

 - Shopify will want to know what products you want to sell on their site.
 If you’re just testing out the site, in the ‘Do you have products?’
 Dropdown menu, select ‘I’m just playing around’ and in the ‘What will you sell?’ section, answer with ‘I’m not sure’.
-But if you do have products to sell, then enter in their details.
+But if you do have products to sell, then enter their details.

 - If you have finished filling in the details, click the ‘I’m done’ button.

-#2 Building Your Online Store
+Step 2: Building Your Online Store

-You will be taken to your store admin page after completing the signing up process.
+You will be taken to your store admin page after completing the signing-up process.

-This is the stage you start building up your online store, getting your products uploaded and establishing your payments and shipping processes.
+This is the stage you start building up your online store, getting your products uploaded, and establishing your payments and shipping processes.

-#3 Establishing How Your Online Store will Look
+Step 3: Establishing How Your Online Store will Look

-And just in case you want to deeply change your online store theme, it’s very a simple by using HTML and CSS which gives you a lot of options to work with.
-Like we implied earlier, you don’t have to be a software guru to be able to do this as you can call on a lineup of design agencies also known as ‘Shopify experts’ to personalize your site to your taste.
+And just in case you want to deeply change your online store theme, it’s very simple by using HTML and CSS which gives you a lot of options to work with.
+As we implied earlier, you don’t have to be a software guru to be able to do this as you can call on a lineup of design agencies also known as ‘Shopify experts’ to personalize your site to your taste.